moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/PROGRAM-P4-bifurcations-new-worlds.md

      radii below the pair half-separation see the local structure (uniform: flux weight 2; at a member null: 3), radii above it see the parent degenerate structure (weight 4).
 The SR detector, uniquely, reads the **separation of an unresolved pair** off one scaling curve.
-Nothing pointwise can do that.
+Nothing pointwise can do that. *(Post-hoc, P5-T1: a polynomial fit + root-finding CAN, and does it better — the crossover was later demoted to a conceptual observable by the pre-registered race; see `T1-race.md`.)*

 2. **New worlds.** The R5 theorem says spiral nulls need genuinely non-force-free currents — which solar extrapolations cannot supply but **planetary magnetospheres**